Rachel is a health and beauty writer with seven years of experience in the industry. She began her career as a practitioner of bio-feedback and...

 For a variety of reasons which could include aging, disease, medications or even genetics, a person may begin to lose their hair at some point in their lives and for most people who experience this, it turns out to be a very problematic situation as they begin to worry that the loss of hair makes them look less attractive.
 Many people who find themselves in this situation most naturally begin to look for hair regrowth methods.
-The laser hair therapy has been quite popular among these people seeking solutions to hair loss and especially people experiencing androgenetic alopecia.
+The laser hair growth therapy has been quite popular among these people seeking solutions to hair loss; and especially people experiencing androgenetic alopecia.

 What Is Androgenetic Alopecia?